What They Do:

-Our market is currently educational institutions such as schools and universities.
-For a healthy product development cycle, we need to build it in collaboration with teachers, for maximum user input.
-However, with the crisis affecting these institutions, such feedback was not readily accessible in Lebanon.
-Innovation is not a priority when basic needs such as electricity and internet are rationed to the teachers and students.
-Hence, we had to search outside to find our testers.
+Our market is currently educational institutions such as schools, training centers and universities.
+We reached out to schools to build our portfolio of games.
+However, innovation is not a priority when basic needs such as electricity and internet are rationed to the teachers and students.
+This is why we tested our solution outside of Lebanon.

 At the end of the e-softlanding, we are looking to reach product-market fit.
-We will most definitely pivot many times with every new piece of information.
+We will most definitely pivot many times with every new piece of information we gain.
 The educational market is a tricky business since the business model is not as profitable as other industries.
 However, we hope that this mission will help us to reach the right conclusions for our startup.”